KhaledHamdyIOS/MFSDKiOS/README.md

 # Requirements

-- Xcode 8 and iOS SDK 11
+- Xcode 10 and iOS SDK 11
-- iOS 9.0+ target deployment
 - armv7, armv7s, and arm64 devices,
 - simulator (not i386 and x86_64)
 - iPhone and iPad of all sizes and resolutions